List of News and Information about penske on 4WheelsNews.com

 She disclosed that what this alliance with Penske provides more opportunities to advance its technological leadership and product development “through the invaluable knowledge gained both on and off the track."
 Under the April agreement, the Shell-Pennzoil name will be promoted by the two drivers as well as by Will Power and Ryan Briscoe in the IndyCar series.Read the entire article Shell, Penske present cars for 2011 NASCAR Sprint Cup, IZOD IndyCar Series

-Penske Automotive Group posted a 9% increase in net income during the third quarter.
+Penske Automotive Group posted an increase of 9 percent in net income during the third quarter of 2010.
 Penske attributed the improvement to the performance of its luxury franchises, strong used-vehicle sales and its drive to cut long-term debt.

-The nation’s second-largest auto retailer said that its used-vehicle unit sales had double-digit increases.
-In particular, it recorded a 16.5% increase overall and a 20.6% surge at its US dealerships.
+The second-largest auto retailer in the United States said that its used-vehicle unit sales had double-digit increases.
+In particular, it recorded a 16.5 percent increase overall and a 20.6 percent surge at its US dealerships for the third quarter of 2010.

 However, used-vehicle margins decreased when compared to the previous year.
-The publicly held retailer had $29.98 million in net earnings, as third-quarter revenues increased by 7% to $2.76 billion in when compared to the year-earlier period.Read the entire article Penske posted a 9 percent increase in net income during the third quarter
+The publicly held retailer had $29.98 million in net earnings, as revenues in the third quarter of 2010 increased by 7 percent to $2.76 billion in when compared to the year-earlier period.Read the entire article Penske posted a 9 percent increase in net income during the third quarter

 Picking out a used vehicle has never been easier.
 Penske Automotive Group has launched a Web site that enables prospects to view vehicle inventory for all 174 of its franchises in one place and schedule service appointments online.